nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [JSONElement](https://github.com/rundfunk47/jsonelement) - Bridging the gap between untyped and typed when dealing with JSON data in Swift.
 - [ReMVVM](https://github.com/ReMVVM/ReMVVM) - Application architecture concept, marriage of Unidirectional Data Flow (Redux) with MVVM.
 - [LanguageServerProtocol](https://github.com/ChimeHQ/LanguageServerProtocol) - Swift library for working with LSP.
+- [Flagsmith iOS](https://github.com/Flagsmith/flagsmith-ios-client) - iOS Client written in Swift for Flagsmith.
+Ship features with confidence using feature flags and remote config.
+- [Lightweight Observable](https://github.com/fxm90/LightweightObservable) - Lightweight implementation of an observable sequence that you can subscribe to.

 ## Other (not lib)